What is CBDV text overlaid on top of a ball and stick model of the CBDV cannabinoid

 Here’s where we get a little technical.
 Cannabidivarin (CBDV) is one of over one hundred phytocannabinoids found in cannabis.
 Although it is not typically found in high concentrations, some cultivars, such as Forbidden V and Pine Walker, have been bred to express substantial quantities of CBDV.

 CBDV is the decarboxylated, or activated form of, cannabidivarinic acid (CBDVA).
-This non-intoxicating molecule was first isolated in 1969 and has been shown to have a weak affinity for both CB1 and CB2 receptors1.
+Technicians first isolated this non-intoxicating molecule in 1969 and has a weak affinity for both CB1 and CB2 receptors1.
 CBDV is the chemical precursor to THCV.

 CBDV Vs. CBD: What’s The Difference?